compmem/DeepSITH/README.md

     lp = [sith_params1, sith_params2]
     deepsith_layers = DeepSITH(layer_params=lp, dropout=0.2)

 Here, we have the first layer only having 15 taustar from `tau_min=1.0` to `tau_max=25`.
 The second layer is set up to go from `1.0` to `100.0`, which gives it 4 times the temporal range.
-We found that the logrithmic increasing of layer sizes to work well for the experiments in this repository.
+We found that the logarithmic increase of layer sizes to work well for the experiments in this repository.

 The DeepSITH module expects an input signal of size (batch_size, 1, sith_params1["in_features"], Time).